Bonny Hicks: Early life

 Hicks was born in 1968 in Kuala Lumpur, Malaysia, to a British father, Ron Hicks, and a Cantonese-speaking Singaporean-Chinese mother, Betty Soh.
 Her parents separated shortly after her birth and Soh relocated to Singapore in 1969 with her infant daughter.
 There, Hicks' formative social environment was multi-ethnic, multi-lingual, and included Malays, Indians, and Chinese of various dialect groups.
 Although Hicks was biracial, she identified as Chinese during her early childhood, speaking Cantonese and watching Chinese-language television at home.

 When Hicks was twelve, her mother accepted a job as a caretaker of a bungalow in Sentosa, Singapore, and they relocated to the island away from a Singaporean Housing and Development Board flat in Toa Payoh.
 Throughout her teens, Hicks lived with her mother on Sentosa Island, and intermittently with her porpor (grandmother) with whom she enjoyed a particularly close relationship.

 Hicks never met her father.
 At aged sixteen, she traced his whereabouts through the British High Commission, with whom he was stationed on Singapore during Hicks' conception.
 Married with children from his new arrangement, and likely keeping his past muffled from his new family, Hicks' father returned word via fax to her that he wanted nothing to do with her.
 Despite Hicks' superficial joking whenever publicly questioned about it, her father's rejection of her remained deeply hurtful to Hicks throughout her life.

-Hicks' early years were marked by "few friends".
-She stated she made no real friends after age 15—that is, until she met Patricia Chan Li-Yin, a person who would become a pivotally important person to Hicks' life and career.
-Now a magazine editor and talent agent, Chan had retired from being a Singaporean sports hero, a decorated female swimmer.
+Hicks' early years were marked by "few friends" and she stated that she made no serious friends after age 15—that is, until she met Patricia Chan Li-Yin, but even then things were hard to define.
+After Chan retired from being a Singaporean sports hero, a decorated female swimmer, she became a magazine editor and talent agent.
+After Hicks' and Chan's paths crossed, Chan become a pivotally important person in Hicks' life and career.
+The relationship was often confused and complicated by even Hicks' own account.

 Finding fame

 Discovery and first mentor

 Chan "discovered" the nineteen-year-old Bonnie Hicks shortly after Hicks completed her A levels at the Hwa Chong Junior College.
 Hicks and Chan enjoyed a close, multi-leveled, complicated relationship that was both professional and personal.
 Hicks referred to Chan as "Mum", and some surmised that there was perhaps more to the relationship.
 Stemming from ambiguous statements Hicks later made in her first book, (e.g., "I was in love with Pat Chan"), Singaporeans widely speculated whether the two were involved in a lesbian relationship.
 While the statements in Hicks' book could be interpreted as indicating only an intimate mentoring relationship with Chan, whom Hicks clearly idealized and greatly admired, she continued to be ambiguous on the subject whenever questioned.
-This created a sense of mystery about herself and contributed to ongoing buzz and publicity.
+This created a sense of mystery about Hicks' persona and contributed to her ongoing buzz and publicity.